Water Engineering for Development (Distance Learning, Part-time)

 Months of entry

-Our MSc Water Engineering for Development (Distance Learning) is designed to develop careers for improving the delivery of water supply and sanitation services internationally, with a focus on low and middle-income countries.
-This is a part-time programme, aligned with our full-time master's of the same name taught at the Loughborough campus.
+Our Water Engineering for Development (Distance Learning) MSc is designed to develop careers for improving the delivery of water supply and environmental sanitation infrastructure and services internationally, with a focus on low- and middle-income countries (LMICs).

-This programme is managed by the Water Engineering and Development Centre (WEDC) in the School of Architecture, Building and Civil Engineering whose programmes are well-established and held in high regard by practitioners and employers from international development and emergency sectors.
-Modules are taught by experts in a broad range of disciplines who have considerable experience of working in low and middle- income countries.
+Our Water Engineering for Development (Distance Learning) MSc is managed by the Water, Engineering and Development Centre (WEDC) in the School of Architecture, Building and Civil Engineering whose programmes are well-established and held in high regard by practitioners and employers from international development and emergency sectors.
+Modules are taught by experts with considerable experience of working in low- and middle-income countries.

 Information for international students